MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-F-Servicing-Provisions/section-5001.521.md

 (ii) The lender must support accrued interest by documenting how the amount was accrued, including attaching a copy of both the promissory note and ledger.
 If the interest rate was a variable rate, the lender must include documentation of changes in both the selected base rate and the loan rate.

-(iii) If a restructuring of a guaranteed loan includes the capitalization of interest, the guarantee will not cover the interest accrued on the capitalized Interest.
+(iii) If a restructuring of a guaranteed loan includes the capitalization of interest, the guarantee will not cover the interest accrued on the capitalized interest.

 (9) *Acquiring property titles.* If a lender acquires title to property, any loss will be based on the collateral value at the time the lender obtains title.
 Alternatively, the lender can calculate the final loss settlement using the net proceeds received at the time of the ultimate disposition of the property if—